-For periodically repeating structures, difficulties due to the Coulomb singularity of Fock exchange initially prevented an immediate and widespread adoption of hybrid functionals for solids.
+For molecular calculations, range-separated hybrid functionals (RSH) [15-19] which constitute a mixture of nonlocal Fock-type and (semi)local exchange of DFT have been For periodically repeating structures, difficulties due to the Coulomb singularity of Fock exchange initially prevented an immediate and widespread adoption of hybrid functionals for solids.
 The CRYSTAL [26] software package, based on the work of Pisani and Dovesi [27], provided the first publicly available implementation of periodic Fock exchange, paving the way for making periodic hybrid functionals readily accessible for solids.
-In recent years effort has been made to develop reliable schemes for treating the singularity, including pioneering work by Gygi and Baldereschi [28] who lifted the singularity by introducing auxiliary functions, Spencer and Alavi [29] resorting to a truncated Coulomb operator that is relatively simple to implement and does not posses a singularity in reciprocal space, and most recently Sundararaman and Arias' [30] analytical proof of Wigner-Seitz truncation as an ideal method for regularizing the Coulomb potential in the exchange kernel.
+In recent years, effort has been made to develop reliable schemes for treating the singularity, including pioneering work by Gygi and Baldereschi [28] who lifted the singularity by introducing auxiliary functions, Spencer and Alavi [29] resorting to a truncated Coulomb operator that is relatively simple to implement and does not possess a singularity in reciprocal space, and most recently the Sundararamanand-Arias [30] analytical proof of Wigner-Seitz truncation as an established as standard technique to address the inherent electronic self-interaction error (SIE) [20] of DFT and restore the piecewise-linear [21,22] behavior of the exact exchangecorrelation functional between integer occupations.
+Niehaus and Della Sala [23] generalized the DFTB formalism to nonperiodic long-range corrected hybrid functionals (LC-DFTB), based on GKS-DFT and the density matrix as basic variable in the expansion of the Kohn-Sham energy functional, which was later implemented in the DFTB+ [24,25] software package.